Bribie Island, Queensland · Since 1984

 Committee Member

 All committee members are volunteers.
-Three general meetings are held each year including the AGM.
+Regular meetings are held including the AGM.
 All members are welcome to attend, vote, and contribute.
-Contact us at info@bribiegardenwa.com
+Contact us at info@bgwa.net

 Local Government